fredbi/go-experiments/go-openapi/ideas.md

 ## 8 proposals

-1. Acknowledge the fact that json schema is perhaps not the best choice to accurately specify a serialization format.
+1. Acknowledge the fact that JSON schema is perhaps not the best choice to accurately specify a serialization format.
    > JSON schema was designed as a way to express validation constraints, not to specify explicitly a data format.
    >
-   > The json schema approach is to derive a data format _implicitly_ from the series of validation constraints that are applied.
+   > The approach folowed by JSON schema is to derive a data format _implicitly_ from a series of validation constraints that are applied.
    >
    > In practice, constraints are most of the time strong enough to imply a given data type such as a `struct` type.
+   > And this is why it is possible to generate code for our APIs.
+Most of the time.
 But not always.
    >
+   > The more I think about this design choice by Swagger authors, the more I think it is unappropriate.
+   >
+   > All the more as JSON schema has evolved a lot, toward a meta-vocabulary to describe many things,
+   > but not how to serialize DATA TYPES.
+And this is by design, so there is no point in complaining about it...
+   >
-   > Think about how you would convert a json schema into a proto buf spec for example.
+   > Think about how you would convert a JSON schema into a `protobuf` spec for example.
 It is harder than it seems.
+   >
    > In practice, this means that we should allow much more "intent metadata/desired target" input to flow from the developer,
    > which are not part of the spec.
    >
    > This could be configured as rules or as ad-hoc `x-go-*` extensions.

-2. Abandon the "dynamic JSON" go way of doing things: work with opaque JSON documents that you can navigate (similar to what `gopkg.in/yaml.v3` does)
+2. Abandon the "dynamic JSON" go way of doing things
+   > Work with opaque JSON documents that you can navigate (similar to what `gopkg.in/yaml.v3` does).
    * Stop exposing data objects with exported fields.
-This has proved to be difficult (or impossible) to maintain over the long run
+   > This has proved to be difficult (or impossible) to maintain over the long run.
+Example: `spec.Spec`
    * Stop using go maps to represent objects.
    > The unordered, non-deterministic property of go maps makes them inappropriate for code, spec, or doc generation